rickyliang5/PetCue/README.md

 ✨ Features

-Multiple Pet Profiles - Manage reminders for all your pets in one place Custom Reminders - Create personalized reminders for feeding, medications, vet visits, grooming, and walks Recurring Schedules - Set up daily, weekly, or monthly recurring reminders Push Notifications - Receive timely alerts so you never miss a pet care task Task History - Track completed tasks and maintain a care log for each pet
+Multiple Pet Profiles - Manage reminders for all your pets in one place Custom Reminders - Create personalized reminders for feeding, medications, vet visits, gr.ooming, and walks Recurring Schedules - Set up daily, weekly, or monthly recurring reminders Push Notifications - Receive timely alerts so you never miss a pet care task Task History - Track completed tasks and maintain a care log for each pet